niloy-biswas/niloy-biswas/README.md

 <h3 align="center">I'm an enthusiastic Learner in Data Science & Machine Learning ❤</h3>

-<p align="center"> Currenty working as a Business Intelligence Analyst at 10 Minute School.
+<p align="center"> Currenty working as a Sr. Business Intelligence Analyst at 10 Minute School.
 I'm a Dreamer who loves to watch dream and work hard for make it happen.
 I'm Looking forward to building a challenging career in the Data Science industry by utilizing my expertise and knowledge gained from years of competitive programming, problem-solving, and academic studies. 🚀 </p>

 </br>

 <img width="33%" align="right" alt="Github Image" src="Media/Sideimage2.gif" />

-- ⚡ I'm currently working as a Business Intelligence Analyst at 10 Minute School.
+- ⚡ I'm currently working as a Sr. Business Intelligence Analyst at 10 Minute School.
 - 🔭 I’m currently working on Disease classification using Machine Learning technique.
 - 🌱 I’m currently learning more about Deep Learning methods.
 - 👯 I’m looking to collaborate on data science and deep learning projects.